PFAS-containing firefighting foam

 The U.S. Department of Defense is engaged in ongoing research on fluorine-free foams.

 2019 Wisconsin Act 101

-2019 Wisconsin Act 101 was published on February 6, 2020, is codified in s.
+2019 Wisconsin Act 101 was published on Feb.
+6, 2020, and codified in s.
 299.48, Wis.
-Stats., and will become effective on September 1, 2020.
-This new law prohibits the use of Class B and Class A/B firefighting foams that contain intentionally added per- and polyfluoroalkyl substances (PFAS), except in the following two situations:
+Stats.
+This law prohibits the use of Class B and Class A/B firefighting foams that contain intentionally added per- and polyfluoroalkyl substances (PFAS), except in the following two situations:

 - when used as part of an emergency firefighting or fire prevention operation; and